nadizak/avrae_aliases/Server Commands/Server Commands.md

 {{examples="\n".join(output.usage) if "usage" in output else 0}}
--title "{{output.title if "title" in output else f"!cwm {query}"}}" -desc "{{output.desc if "desc" in output else "\n".join(list) if list else ""}}" -footer "{{output.footer if "footer" in output else "!cwm : Add to your query to view a different or deeper category." if list else ""}}"
+-title "{{output.title if "title" in output else f"!cwm {query}"}}" -desc "{{output.desc if "desc" in output else "\n".join(list) if list else ""}}" -footer "{{output.footer if "footer" in output else "!cwm : Add to your query to view a different or deeper category.
+Add notimeout to prevent window from closing." if list else ""}}"
 {{f'-t {timeout}' if timeout else ''}}
 {{f'-f "Examples | {examples}"' if examples else ""}}
 {{"\n".join([(f'-{a} "{output[a]}"' if a in output else "") for a in autoAttrs])}}